Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Introduction

-A directed version of the above problem is also defined, namely a directed multi-multiway cut problem.
-Similarly, for this problem a weight function $ w:E \to \Re^+$ on edges and k sets $S_1,S_2,...,S_k$ are assigned.
-We attempt to find the minimum weight subset of edges for which their deletions results no paths between any two veritices in each set$S_i$, for $1 \leq i \leq k$.
+A directed version of the above problem is also defined namely as a directed multi-multiway cut problem.
+Similarly, for this problem a weight function $ w:E \to \Re^+$ on edges and $k$ sets $S_1,S_2,...,S_k$ are given.
+We seek to find a minimum weight subset of edges whose removal from the graph will disconnect all paths between the vertices in each set $S_i$, for $1 \leq i \leq k$.
 This problem generalizes the problems of directed multiway cut and directed symmetric multicut (when $k=1$ and $|S_i|=2$, respectively).

 Since every instance of the directed multiway cut is defined as an instance of the directed multi-multiway cut problem when $k=1$, so the hardness proof for the multiway cut problem implies that the directed multi-multiway cut problem is also NP-hard and MAX SNP-hard.